Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_beggar_scan_float_time                  1       // The amount of time (in seconds) it takes for the beggar's scanner to lose it's target without line of sight ttt_beggar_scan_cooldown                    3       // The amount of time (in seconds) the beggar's tracker goes on cooldown for after losing it's target ttt_beggar_scan_distance                    2500    // The maximum distance away the scanner target can be
+ttt_beggar_scan_float_time                  1       // The amount of time (in seconds) it takes for the beggar's scanner to lose it's target without line of sight ttt_beggar_scan_cooldown                    3       // The amount of time (in seconds) the beggar's tracker goes on cooldown for after losing it's target ttt_beggar_scan_distance                    2500    // The maximum distance away the scanner target can be ttt_beggar_can_see_jesters                  0       // Whether jesters are revealed (via head icons, color/icon on the scoreboard, etc.) to the beggar (Only applies if ttt_beggar_is_independent is enabled) ttt_beggar_update_scoreboard                0       // Whether the beggar shows dead players as missing in action (Only applies if ttt_beggar_is_independent is enabled)

 // Bodysnatcher
 ttt_bodysnatcher_is_independent             0       // Whether bodysnatchers should be treated as members of the independent team (rather than the jester team)